-In the <\hatharpoonup >, <\hatharpoonup >, and <\hatharpoonup < Basic Zone modes, you can shoot while the settings match the lighting or scene type.
-Normally, [Image Default setting] is adequate, but if the settings match the lighting condition or scene, the picture will look more accurate to your eye.
-For Live View shooting, if you set both [Light/scene-based shots] and [Ambience-based shots] (p.76), you should first set [Light/scene-based shots].
+In the <\hatharpoonup >, <\hatharpoonup >, <\hatharpoonup >, and <\hatharpoonup < Basic Zone modes, you can shoot while the settings match the lighting or scene type.
+Normally, [step Default setting] is adequate, but if the settings match the lighting condition or scene, the picture will look more accurate to your eye.

+For Live View shooting, if you set both [Light/scene-based shots] and [Ambience-based shots] (p.77), you should first set [Light/scene-based shots].
 This will make it easier to see the resulting effect on the LCD monitor.

-Lighting or Scene P 7 ×
+Lighting or Scene Ŷ 1 € Ŋ

 Default setting 0 0 0 0

 Daylight 0 0 0 0

-♠ Shade 0 0 0 0
+0 0 0 0

 Cloudy 0 0 0 0

-Tungsten light 0 0 0
+★ Tungsten light 0 0 0

 Fluorescent light 0 0 0

 ■ Sunset 0 0 0 0

-- With the Live View image displayed, you can see the resulting effect. - Press the < > button to switch to Live View shooting.
+- Display the Live View image. - Press the < > button to display the Live View image. - You can check the resulting effect on the screen.

-On the Quick Control screen, select the lighting or scene type.
+On the Quick Control screen. select the lighting or scene type.

-- Press the button (∅10). - Press the < ▲▼ > key to select [STD] Default setting].
-[Light/scenebased shots] will appear on the screen - Press the <◄►> key or turn the < > dial to select the desired lighting or scene type. - ▶ The LCD monitor will show how the image will look with the selected lighting or scene type.
+- Press the button (∅10). - Press the < ▲▼ > key to select [5TD] Default setting].
+[Light/scenebased shots] will appear on the screen. - Press the < ◀►> key or turn the < > dial to select the desired lighting or scene type. - ▶ The resulting image with the selected lighting or scene type will be displayed.

-- To shoot while the Live View image is displayed, press the shutter button. - To return to viewfinder shooting, press the < > button to exit Live View shooting.
-Then press the shutter button completely to take the picture. - If you change the shooting mode or set the power switch to <OFF>. the setting will revert back to [5TD Default setting].
+- Press the shutter button completely to take the picture. - To shoot through the viewfinder, first press the < -> button to exit Live View shooting.
+Then press the shutter button completely to take the picture. - If you change the shooting mode or set the power switch to <OFF>, the setting will revert back to [STD] Default setting].

-- If you use flash, the setting will switch to [570 Default setting].
+- If you use flash, the setting will switch to [510 Default setting].
 (However, the shooting information will display the lighting or scene type that was set.) - If you want to set this together with [Ambience-based shots], set the [Light/scene-based shots] that best matches the ambience you have set.
 In the case of [Sunset] for example, warm colors will become prominent so the ambience you set may not work well.

-If you do not want the Live View image to be displayed when setting functions, press the $\langle \mathbb{Q} \rangle$ button after step 1.
-Pressing the $\langle \mathbb{Q} \rangle$ button will display the Quick Control screen.
-You can then set [Light/scene-based shots] and shoot with the viewfinder.
+If you do not want the Live View image to be displayed when setting functions, press the < Q > button after step 1.
+Then you can set [Light/ scene-based shots on the Quick Control screen.